-IT Managers with little to no experience tend to make between $80160 and $101880 while the more experienced ones make over $166160 per year.
+IT Managers with little to no experience tend to make between $85380 and $110110 while the more experienced ones can earn over $180190 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An IT Manager is to move to a higher paying state like NY.
+One of the easiest ways to increase your salary as a Computer and Information Systems Manager is to move to a higher paying state like NY.
 Right now, the highest paying states for IT Managers are NY, CA, NJ, VA and DE.

-3 other factors that can increase your salary as An IT Manager is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Computer and Information Systems Manager is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other IT Managers what degree they had when they got the job and most of them said they had a Bachelors degree followed by Master’s degree.
+We asked other IT Managers what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a College Certificate.

 Pros and Cons